apache/cassandra-java-driver/java-driver-archetype/src/main/resources/archetype-resources/README.md

 cql-demo>
 ```

+This demo supports running `DESCRIBE KEYSPACES`, `DESCRIBE TABLES` and executing simple `SELECT`
+statements.
 Please refer to the [cql command docs][1] for more on CQL queries and syntax.

 ### Customizing the Driver